 The encounter that started as a playful affair for the bear soon became a serious matter where he believed his life was in danger.

-Smothers inadvertently hit the huge grizzly bear in the stomach when maneuvering away from the beast.
+Smothers inadvertently struck the huge grizzly bear in the stomach when maneuvering away from the beast.
 "Somehow, I came around into him, and my head caught him right in the stomach when close to the ropes.
 But when I butted him, the bear synched up on me [and shoved me], and I went, ‘Whoa!’
 I thought he snapped me in two!
 I sometimes wonder how I’m living."

-He continues, "So I started punching him, it was like a baby hitting a man.
+He continues, "So I started punching him, it was like a baby hitting a man!
 I was screaming, ‘Get this motherfucker [off me]!’
 Nick Adams (former wrestler and bear handler) dove on the bear, chained him, and started trying playing with him because Nick raised him since he was a cub.
 My clothes looked like I’d been in a street fight.
 They were all ripped off.
 I was sweating and blown up."

 The bear appeared to have had his fill of fun and games and decided to get down to business.

-"I was determined to get out of there as hard as I could go because I saw him looking at me, and he roared and came at me," remembers Smothers.
+"I was determined to get out of there as hard as I could go because I saw him looking at me, and he roared and came at me," explains Smothers.
 "I got out of the ring, took a hell of a bump on the floor, and shat my pants.
 I thought I had a heart attack!
 Everybody was laughing and pouring beer on me.
 It was all in good fun, but it wasn’t funny for me.
 Good thing I’d brought sweats and a t-shirt to put on after I cleaned myself up!"

 When asked if he hooked up with the blonde he started talking with before the match with the grizzly bear, Tracy Smothers answers, "No. I never saw her again.
 She hooked up with one of the bouncers, one of those big boys who worked in an offshore oil rig who’d work as a bouncer when back in town.
 I wasn’t even thinking about her after the match!"